ritaturk/xenko-docs/manual/input/pointers.md

 Pointers information is conveyed via @'SiliconStudio.Xenko.Input.PointerEvent'.

 Every time that the user touches the screen the detailed sequence of pointer events is buffered.
 Then it is provided to the programmer on the next frame turn.
-All pointer events not analysed during a frame turn are lost.
+All pointer events not analyzed during a frame turn are lost.

 The pointer that triggered a pointer event can be identified using the @'SiliconStudio.Xenko.Input.PointerEvent.PointerId' field.